SunGard-Labs/sg-protractor-tools/docs/memory.md

 }, 1000000);
 ```

 Memory utils may be used to generate `*.txt` log files and `*.csv` data files.
-The latter one may be used to visualize the memory usage of your app.
+A graph of the memory usage of your app is also generated during the test.
 The following two graphs showcase the memory usage of the two example test cases available at [`example/test/e2e/memory.spec`](../example/test/e2e/memory.spec)

 ![Memory Increase due to leak](images/increase.png)